Jtplautz/RadarLite/README.md

 # RadarLite
-Fast, interactive radar and weather application.
+Fast, interactive radar and weather application; it is far from complete.
 This application is intened to be an ongoing, long term solution to having access to unified weather information quickly.
+Use your best discretion and feel free to propose any sort of change in the route of a pull request.
+For more information on contriubting, view the CONTRIBUTING.md file

 # Current Status
 The application is currently functionable but very early in development.